 Emissions

-We are responsible for ensuring our compressor fleet meets legislative requirements relating to emissions under the Industrial Emissions Directive and EU ETS Directives.
+We are responsible for ensuring our compressor fleet meets legislative requirements relating to emissions under the Industrial Emissions Directive and UK ETS Directives.
 Different gas compressor units used on the NTS may have different emissions levels when they are operated.
 Emissions levels can change across the compressor performance envelope.
 In general, older machines may have higher emissions than more recently installed units.
 The network analysis undertaken to model the NTS will consider the appropriate priority for using compressor units to ensure that emissions levels are minimised wherever possible.
 Electrically driven units do not contribute to site emissions (emissions from these are already accounted for in the power generation sector).

 In particular, the total number of running hours agreed with the environmental agencies will be observed for sites with high emissions levels, when undertaking investment planning analysis.
 Additional investment to reduce emissions levels from sites may be required alongside any reinforcement projects identified to support changes in supplies or demands.